Patpetcharat/TMDB-Search/README.md

 ```sh
 $ npm install
 ```
-If you don't have gulp installed, you also have to install it using
+If you don't have gulp installed
 ```sh
 $ npm install gulp -g
 ```